-A live experience is scheduled to take place on a specific date, at a specific time during the weekend of the festival (May 6-8!).
+A live experience is scheduled to take place on a specific date, at a specific time during the weekend of the festival (May 5-7).
 Examples include a guided in-person group walk and a live discussion on Zoom, where people connect with you face to face or participate in a Q&A. Another example is to ask people to join you on a social media platform like Instagram, Facebook, or YouTube Live.
 You could even host this on your mobile device to lead people on a virtual walk in real time, allowing attendees to join your solo or guided in-person group walk from a remote setting so you can include both an in-person and virtual audience.
-This may be particularly helpful if your in-person group walk reaches capacity (MAS will be capping attendance at 30 people this year, for safety).
+This may be particularly helpful if your in-person group walk reaches capacity (MAS will be capping attendance at 30 people this year, but we are glad to increase or decrease this cap for your walk if you let us know).